yanxurui/CacheFS/readme.md

 When server starts up, index are built up in a big dict by scaning these index files.

 ### write & read & delete
-Data is written cyclically from volume 0 and in a volume small files are wriiten sequentially.
-When a volume is full, its index is dumped to disk for sake of performance.
-Next volume becomes the current one for writing in turn, its data(both volume and index) is erased first.
+Data is written cyclically starting from volume 0 and in a volume small files are wriiten sequentially.
+When a volume is full, its index is dumped to disk for the sake of performance.
+Next volume becomes the current one for writing in turn, its data (both volume and index) is erased first.

 A volume file is opened only once for all subsequent reading operations.
 A file is retrieved by first seeking and then reading in the volume file according to the index.